 John DeSimone, vice president of Cybersecurity and Special Missions for Raytheon Intelligence, Information and Services, joins host Roger Waldron to data security and the current cyber trends across the federal market.

 Best listening experience is on Chrome, Firefox or Safari.
 Subscribe to Off the Shelf’s audio interviews on Apple Podcasts or PodcastOne.
 This week, Bill Gormley, president of the Gormley Group, joins Off the Shelf, and provides his…

-Federal News Network Executive Editor Jason Miller joins host Roger Waldron on this week’s Off the Shelf for a wide ranging discussion of this summers top procurement stories.
+Federal News Network Executive Editor Jason Miller joins host Roger Waldron on this week’s Off the Shelf to discuss schedules consolidation, eCommerce and the state of the federal procurement system.

 At its core, a Jan.
 31 executive order seeks to fundamentally address the integrity of the supply chain and e-commerce.
 Among the potential measures to be employed against entities that facilitate counterfeit trafficking is suspension and debarment from federal procurement.